TBA May 2018

-Despite the tightly constrained sites, the new houses utilise all available space to created open plan family living over two floor.
-Extensive glazing and carefully placed roof lights maximise the connection to light and the beautiful leafy context.
+Careful internal planning creates open plan living over two floors.
+Extensive glazing and strategically placed roof lights maximise connections to light and the beautiful leafy context.